presalytics/WSGI-Microservice-Middleware/README.md

 # Contributing

 We'd love your help!
-Open an issue at on the [github repo](https://github.com/presalytics/wsgi_microserice_middleware).
+Open an issue at the [github repo](https://github.com/presalytics/WSGI-Microservice-Middleware/issues).
+Or even better, you can fork the repo and we'll merge your improvements.